Island Mountain - on-premises AI cost comparison

 On-premises requires rack space, power, cooling, and basic IT time.
 These are real but predictable and bounded.
 Cloud AI has its own hidden costs: rate limits, egress fees, price increases, and compliance overhead for vendor risk management.
 The difference is that on-premises costs are fixed and owner-controlled while cloud costs are variable and vendor-controlled.

 Yes.
 Island Mountain works with equipment financing partners to offer lease-to-own and payment plan options.
-See the pricing page for financing details, or contact us to discuss your organization's procurement process.
+Contact us to discuss your organization's procurement process.

 Tell us your team size, estimated daily query volume, and compliance requirements.
 We will build a side-by-side cost comparison against your current or planned cloud AI spending.